Taaitaaiger/jlrs/README.md

 a frame in order to protect a value from with a specific frame; this value will share that frame's lifetime.

+#### Standard library and installed packages
+Julia has a standard library that includes modules like `LinearAlgebra` and `Dates`, and comes with a package manager that makes it easy to install new packages.
+In order to use these modules and packages, they must first be loaded.
+This can be done by calling `Module::require`.

 #### Calling Rust from Julia

 Julia's `ccall` interface can be used to call `extern "C"` functions defined in Rust.
 There